CircleOnCircles/macbuild/README.md

 * **Apple iWork**: Launch Pages, Keynote and Numbers and dismiss the welcome screen
-* **Audio Hijack**: Start the app multiple times to dismiss welcome and mailing list alerts and install Instant On
+* **Audio Hijack**: Start the app multiple times to dismiss welcome and mailing list alerts and install ACE
 * **iTunes**; Start iTunes and set it up
-* **Dropbox**: Disable camera uploads and disable email integration
+* **Dropbox**: Disable camera uploads
 * **Forklift**: Sidebar containing favourites and view settings
 * **Cog**: Disable notifications
 * **Textual**: Right click on freenode and select Server Properties; under Basic Settings / General, enter your Server Password (NickServ password)
-* **Messages**: Disable spell checking under Edit / Spelling and Grammar, and change the message receive sound under Preferences / General
+* **Messages**: Disable spell checking under Edit / Spelling and Grammar, and change the message receive sound under Preferences / General to Chord
 * **LennarDigital Sylenth1**: Set the default skin to Apox and Size to 110%
 * **DMG Audio EQuality**: Set defaults by switching knobs to input boxes
 * **DMG Audio EQuilibrium**: Set the default Cubase preset to the default for the plugin too